Azure/ALZ-Bicep/docs/wiki/AddingPolicyDefs.md

       - Policy Definition = `_policyDefinitionsBicepInput.txt` placed into variable named `varCustomPolicyDefinitionsArray` (place copied contents inside of array `[]`)
       - Policy Initiative (Set) & Parameter Variables = Copy the entire contents of `_policySetDefinitionsBicepInput.txt` and replace variable named `varCustomPolicySetDefinitionsArray` and parameter variables below it with copied contents
 5. Redeploy the updated [Custom Policy Definitions module](https://github.com/Azure/ALZ-Bicep/tree/main/infra-as-code/bicep/modules/policy/definitions) via your configured method (locally via Azure CLI or PowerShell or via Azure DevOps pipeline or GitHub action)
-6. New Policy Definitions now deployed to intermediate root Management Group (e.g. `Contoso`)
+6. New Policy Definitions now deployed to intermediate root MG (e.g. `Contoso`)

 > For step 4 you could also manually copy and add the object for your new Policy Definitions into the array variables of `varCustomPolicyDefinitionsArray` or `varCustomPolicySetDefinitionsArray` following the defined schema already inside the array of objects.